rconjoe/diamantaire/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
+- [ ] The preview branch has been approved by QA
 - [ ] Do we need to implement analytics?